Investing in Career Growth Powers Employee Motivation

 Employers can take action to make themselves more attractive to highly skilled job seekers.
-In 2022, the best Fortune 100 Companies to Work For® prioritized employee well-being, inclusion and purpose.
+In 2022, the best Fortune 100 Companies to Work For® prioritized employee well-being, inclusion, and purpose.
 They listened and were empathetic to their workforce, as human beings and not just workers.
 75% of hiring managers say that an organization’s brand and culture matter, so focusing on employee engagement (as a reflection of culture) is critical.
-Today’s job seeker is looking for a work environment that emphasizes workplace flexibility, a healthy company culture, appreciation and rewards for performance and plenty of employee career growth opportunities.
+Today’s job seeker is looking for a work environment that emphasizes workplace flexibility, a healthy company culture, appreciation and rewards for performance, and plenty of employee career growth opportunities.

 Many organizations are finding success using employee engagement platforms like Connects to support and facilitate the kinds of things job seekers (and employees) want.
 Technology tools that connect employees across locations (and in on-site positions like frontline and warehouse workers, who may not be in one place or on one device all day long) create a community where employees can recognize each other for memorable milestones and share in career accomplishments.
-It’s crucial to find a technology partner that understands the challenges of boosting employee engagement and has experience helping organizations strengthen their employer brand and employee value proposition.
+It’s crucial to find a technology partner who understands the challenges of boosting employee engagement and has experience helping organizations strengthen their employer brand and employee value proposition.

 Play the Talent Long Game